Public Space Magazine

 LAW

 Inside Climate News, In an unprecedented law suit, the owner of the Antina Ranch in Texas, Ashley Watt, is battling multi-national, multi-billion dollar oil companies over leaky oil and gas wells.
-She filed a lawsuit in the 109th District Court in Crane County against Chevron and other oil companies in December 2022 alledging that the multinational and smaller companies failed to properly plug and abandon wells on the property.
+She filed a lawsuit in the 109th District Court in Crane County against Chevron and other oil companies in December 2022 alleging that the multinational and smaller companies failed to properly plug and abandon wells on the property.
 She argued that old wells are now leaking, contaminating the groundwater and surface of her ranch.
 The evidence has shown that scale of the issue involves many hundreds of leaking wells.
 The trial is expected to start in mid-2025.

 /health care/Chevron - In The National Law Review, contributors to a round table discussion offer some legal analyses regarding a post-Chevron world.